RedHatInsights/insights-proxy-addon/PoC.md

 - A Hub Cluster with the ACM operator installed
 - A managed cluster (be it local, on AWS, etc.)

+All the yaml files are in the `poc` directory.

 ### Insights Proxy

 The first step is to install the Insights Proxy on the Hub Cluster: